 This section proposes a model that can rationalize the evidence about the term structure of welfare costs described in the previous section.
-The model combines a textbook New Keynesian model economy (Galí 2008) with Campbell and Cochrane (1999) habits in consumption.
+The model can therefore also be used to provide estimates about welfare costs at coordinates that cannot be observed and about the welfare costs of fluctuations with fixed labor.
+The model combines a textbook New Keynesian model economy (Galí, 2008) with Campbell and Cochrane (1999) habits in consumption to generate realistic asset pricing facts.
 I include habit formation in home as well as market consumption to offset the undesirable effect of habits on the labor choice documented by Lettau and Uhlig (2000).
 Importantly, this model rationalizes the term structure evidence of Section 3, including the size and volatility of equity market returns and risk-free rates.
+In this sense, this model captures key facts about the welfare cost of fluctuations.